1965Eric/IBM-DA0101EN-Analyzing-Data-with-Python/Module 2 - Data Wrangling.md

 - A. [X] Most statistical models cannot take in objects or strings as inputs
 - B. [ ] To save memory

+## Lesson Summary

+In this lesson, you have learned how to:

+* **Identify and Handle Missing Values**: Drop rows with incomplete information and impute missing data using the mean values.
+* **Understand Data Formatting**: Wrangle features in a dataset and make them meaningful for data analysis.
+* **Apply normalization to a data set**: By understanding the relevance of using feature scaling on your data and how normalization and standardization have varying effects on your data analysis.